 Business owners expect the company website to be running properly and do not want to spend any time thinking about it.

 For a small fee, a beginning programmer can manage all aspects of the site.
 These webmasters update the content and manage the site to make sure it is running properly.
-If the website was to go down at 3 am having a local webmaster will put the owner at ease.
+If the website was to go down at 3 am, having a local webmaster would put the owner at ease.

 Building websites is too much of a leap than what you are comfortable with.
 Start with smaller projects.
 Some clients are looking for a programmer to complete a one-time project and pay a fixed rate or pay by the hour.

 Freelancing has become so popular that there are several sites that match freelancers with potential clients.
 Sites like Fiverr and UpWork offer a variety of smaller projects that can be completed in a day and others that can be a week or two.

 Working as a freelancer or independent contractor can be an easier way to find clients and ease one into making money quickly.
 Freelancers that do excellent work develop a reputation and continue to work with some of these clients long-term.

 Blogging is another option to put a basic knowledge of HTML to use and make money in the process.
 Starting a blog on your own or writing for others is an attractive option because it gives people the option to write about topics that are important to them or topics they are knowledgeable about.

 Communicating their voice through their own blog helps expand their online presence, reaching clients they may not have found through their website.